apigee-labs/rapier/README.md

 entities | [Entities](#entities) | The entities of the API.
 consumes | `array` of [Media Type](media_type) | The media-types that may be used by clients when providing data in POST and PUT requests.
 The valid values for the Content-Type HTTP header in those requests.
 May also be specified as a single string, which is interpreted as a space-delimited list.
 This value can be overridden at a relationship level produces | `array` of [Media Type](media_type) | The media-types that clients can request from the server in GET, POST, PUT, PATCH and DELETE requests.
 The valid values for the Accept HTTP header in those requests.
 May also be specified as a single string, which is interpreted as a space-delimited list.
-This value can be overridden at a relationship level
+This value can be overridden at a relationship level base_path | `string` | A prefix that will be prepended to all well-known URLs.
+Should not contain sheme or authority - path only

 #### <a name="entities"></a>Entities